 All our providers are equipped to see patients remotely with telehealth video.
 We will be conducting evaluations remotely to the extent that is feasible and permitted, for both clinical care and research appointments.
 In some cases, we may perform part of your assessment remotely while you are home and complete necessary in-person evaluations at the office to limit COVID-19 exposure and risk.
 If you come for an in-person visit, we will ask you to bring your personal device (laptop/tablet/smartphone) to help make sure that you have the software app and training in order to be able conduct future telehealth visits in case they are needed.

 In addition to proper hand hygiene where our staff are washing their hands before and after each interaction, it is important to iterate we're also taking extra steps to sanitize the building to keep the community safe.
 High-touch surfaces are cleaned and sanitized after each interaction.
 This includes the patient room for individual visits.
 Clinic lobbies and waiting areas are cleaned at four hour intervals.
-We have also removed magazines, handouts and other materials to limit the surfaces that could spread the virus as possible.
+We have also removed magazines, handouts and other materials to limit the surfaces that could spread the virus.

 Questions about COVID-19?
 Here is what we know about Coronavirus Disease 2019.